The BSAVA PgCerts are divided into two modules.

 Satisfactory completion of each of the 20 units will require attendance at the taught course and participation in all compulsory online activities, including the formative assessment.
 When all 20 units have been completed, there will be a formal written examination, which candidates must pass before progressing to the next section of the programme.

 There will be a formative online assessment task for each unit, meaning that you will get a mark, with feedback.
 Please note that although this is compulsory, the mark is solely to allow you to gauge your level of understanding and will not contribute to the final result.

 Eight cases will be presented, illustrating a variety of clinical presentations, and demonstrating the candidate’s ability to work logically through a case, to select and justify the decisions made, and to evaluate the outcome in the context of the published literature.

 Participants will need to allow 200 hours for preparation of the case book.

-The submitted case books will be marked, and then all candidates will undertake an oral examination (or viva), at which one or more of the submitted cases will be discussed in depth.
+The submitted case books will be marked and then all candidates will undertake an oral examination (or viva), at which problem solving and decision making in any of the 8 submitted cases will be discussed.

 The final award will be classified Distinction / Commendation / Pass.

 You can enrol at any time throughout the year by completing the online enrolment form.
 We take in one cohort of students onto each programme per year, and places are offered on a first come, first served basis

 We will notify you within three working days of receipt as to whether or not you have successfully secured a place.
 We will then send you a full enrolment pack, which must be completed, signed and returned with a non-refundable deposit of £300.00 by the stated deadline in order to confirm your place.